-Both of us grew up with family traditions for the holidays, for instance, Brandon’s family does not put up their Christmas tree until after December 11th because Brandon’s dad’s birthday is on the 11th and they want his birthday to stand apart from Christmas.
+Both of us grew up with family traditions for the holidays.
+For instance, Brandon’s family does not put up their Christmas tree until after December 11th which is his father’s birthday and they want his birthday to stand apart from Christmas.
 If you’re a Christmas baby you totally understand.
 Also on Christmas morning the family would all have Christmas breakfast before opening gifts together.
-My family traditions were to get together with our entire family (even extended) on Christmas Eve open one gift per person then attend midnight mass.
-The next morning we would wake up to the Christmas parade on tv, cinnamon rolls in the oven and a gift free for all!
+My family traditions were to get together with our entire family (even extended) on Christmas Eve.
+We would open one gift per person, then attend midnight mass.
+The next morning we would wake up to the Christmas parade on tv, cinnamon rolls in the oven and a gift free-for-all!

-Over the years we have embraced each others traditions to the max.
-But this year we have chosen to start our own family traditions, traditions that reflect our deeply rooted faith, love for our neighbors and sharing the crazy amounts of joy we feel during the holidays.
-We should probably say our new Advent/Christmas traditions because we really wanted to enjoy the season of advent in our home before the celebration of Christmas and the 12 days of Christmas that follow Christmas Day.
+Over the years we have embraced each other’s traditions to the max.
+But this year we have chosen to start our own family tradition.
+These new traditions reflect our deeply rooted faith, love for our neighbors and sharing the crazy amounts of joy we feel during the holidays.
+We should probably say our new Advent/Christmas traditions because we really wanted to enjoy the season of Advent in our home before the celebration of Christmas and the 12 days of Christmas that follow.

 “On the 12th day of Christmas my true love gave to me…”

 The first Sunday of Advent each year we are now putting up all our greenery.
 So our tree (no lights or decorations on it this week), our advent wreath, our homemade foraged wreaths, advent calendar foraged pine accents, candles and cranberry’s.
-Basically everything we obtain from the earth will go up week one and we will focus that week on being thankful for our beautiful mother earth.
+Basically everything we obtain from the earth will go up week one.
+We will focus that week on being thankful for our beautiful mother earth.

 Week Two – The Lights